Accident Scene Safety

 - Do not assume anything.
 Do only as directed by the police or officials directing traffic

-- Do not disregard the directions of the personnel directing traffic
+- Do not disregard the directions of the person directing traffic